ngUpgraders/ng-forward/README.md

 - [Part 2 A](https://gist.github.com/timkindberg/78226481690a20f9f2a0) / [Part 2 B](https://gist.github.com/timkindberg/78226481690a20f9f2a0)
 - [After Migration](https://gist.github.com/timkindberg/73280001a84a15370ade)

+#### How do I use ui-router with ng-forward?
+We are going to write a @StateConfig decorator soon (track it here: https://github.com/ngUpgraders/ng-forward/issues/42).
+Until then you'll have to use the approach from this example app: https://github.com/ngUpgraders/ng-forward/issues/42

 #### Do you support writing in plain ES5?

 Our goal is to support the ES5 syntax used by Angular 2.x.
 Currently, this part of ng-forward is not well developed but we intend to support it in the future.
+Follow this issue: https://github.com/ngUpgraders/ng-forward/pull/60

 #### Who made this library?